-- Mitigations and/or management activities in place but may not be routine. - No further mitigation required where controls are verified to be working as intended. - Incident shall be reported to the District Manager or the Senior Manager, Engineering or Operations if controls are not deemed to be working as intended. - Activation of the Field Incident Management Team (FIMT) may be required. - Notification to the Corporate Incident Support Team (CIST) may not be required.
+- Mitigations and/or management activities in place but may not be routine. - No further mitigation required where controls are verified to be working as intended. - Incident shall be reported to the District Manager or the Senior Manager, Engineering or Operations if controls are not deemed to be working as intended. - · Activation of the RRT and the ITRT is required. - · Activation of the ECC may not be required - · Activation of the CMT is not required.